Invariable plane

 The invariable plane of a planetary system, also called Laplace's invariable plane, is the plane passing through its barycenter (center of mass) perpendicular to its angular momentum vector.

+Solar System

-In the Solar System, about 98% of this effect is contributed by the orbital angular momenta of the four jovian planets (Jupiter, Saturn, Uranus, and Neptune).
-The invariable plane is within 0.5° of the orbital plane of Jupiter, and may be regarded as the weighted average of all planetary orbital and rotational planes.
+In the Solar System, about 98% of this effect is contributed by the orbital angular momenta of the four giant planets (Jupiter, Saturn, Uranus, and Neptune).
+The invariable plane is within 0.5° of the orbital plane of Jupiter, calculated at 0.3219°, and may be regarded as the weighted average of all planetary orbital and rotational planes.

+Terminology and definition

 This plane is sometimes called the "Laplacian" or "Laplace plane" or the "invariable plane of Laplace", though it should not be confused with the Laplace plane, which is the plane about which the individual orbital planes of planetary satellites precess.

-Both derive from the work of (and are at least sometimes named for) the French astronomer Pierre Simon Laplace.
+Both derive from the work of (and are at least sometimes named for) the French astronomer Pierre-Simon Laplace.
 The two are equivalent only in the case where all perturbers and resonances are far from the precessing body.
 The invariable plane is derived from the sum of angular momenta, and is "invariable" over the entire system, while the Laplace plane for different orbiting objects within a system may be different.
 Laplace called the invariable plane the plane of maximum areas, where the "area" in this case is the product of the radius R and its time rate of change d R/d t, that is, its radial velocity, multiplied by the mass.